2230 words

 In Docker Desktop 4.19, container-to-host networking performance was boosted by 5x on macOS, achieved by replacing vpnkit with the TCP/IP stack from the gVisor project.

-gVisor is a user-space, lightweight sandboxed container runtime designed to enhance container security and performance.
-Its architecture, based on the Linux kernel but implemented in user space, offers a speed advantage over VPNKit, a kernel-based solution.
+gVisor is a lightweight, sandboxed container runtime that runs in user space.
+It’s built on the Linux kernel but implemented in user space, which gives it an edge over VPNKit, a kernel-based solution.

 Enabling gVisor#

-To ensure Docker Desktop uses gVisor by default, run the following command:
+To check that Docker Desktop is on gVisor by default, run:

 Terminal window